 Circuits like this are also referred to as being directly coupled – DC.
 Servo circuits keep DC offset voltages to a minimum.
 Capacitors would normally block them but remember there are no capacitors in the signal path here.

 Capacitors in the signal path always degrade sound quality, with no exceptions.
 Having no capacitors in the signal path is a great thing but servos are needed to remove any DC voltages and each one needs adjustment.
-Direct-coupled circuits are therefore always more complex that capacitor coupled ones.
+Direct-coupled circuits are therefore always more complex than capacitor-coupled ones.

 The high speed and wide bandwidth of this amplifier give it a slightly unjustified reputation for unreliability.
 Yes, they can blow up, but it’s generally because people drive them with crappy gear or fiddle with them.